-The Company gives Christmas presents to children's homes in Hiroshima Prefecture every year from 1994.
+The Company gives Christmas presents to children's homes in Hiroshima Prefecture every year, starting in 1994.

-Furthermore, we, together with MetLife, Inc., donate money to children's homes, infant homes, and foster parent organizations organized as a social welfare corporation from 2007, to create an environment where children who will lead the next generation can grow healthily by equally receiving education and participating in communities.
+Furthermore, we, together with MetLife, Inc., started donating money to children's homes, infant homes, and foster parent organizations organized as a social welfare corporation in 2007, to create an environment where children who will lead the next generation can grow healthily by equally receiving education and participating in communities.